-Each source of cover tends to be good for a different thing.
+Each source of cover tends to be good for different incidents.
 For instance, manufacturer's warranties provide basic protection against failure but don't cover theft, whereas IT business insurance covers theft too.
 For many businesses, cover from a mixture of sources is the best option.

 Assess the risks for your IT business insurance

 The purpose of IT insurance is to reduce your exposure to additional, unexpected costs.
-For instance, insurance might cover the cost of purchasing a replacement computer, or pay out to cover the loss of business resulting from a server failure.
+For instance, insurance might cover the cost of purchasing a replacement laptop, or pay out to cover the loss of business resulting from a data breach relating to cybercrime.

 In many cases, the consequential loss of IT failure can be higher than the cost of the equipment itself, so it's important you get a level of cover that provides for this.